 At times, active phrases have two objects, in passive structures either object can be the lead object:

 To have something done

-If we get someone else to do something for us, we often use the passive structure to have something done.
+If we get someone else to do something for us, we often use something similar to a passive structure "to have something done."

 It is common to use this structure with get instead of have in spoken English